Tensor-based quantum phase difference estimation for large-scale demonstration: Introduction

 \section{Introduction}

 Abilities to calculate physical properties of materials with high accuracy are crucial for accelerating novel material discovery.
 The physical properties are mainly governed by the behavior of electrons in the material, while the number of possible electronic state configurations scales exponentially with system size.
 Approximation methods such as the Hartree--Fock (HF) method and density functional theory (DFT) are commonly used to cope with this exponential increase in classical computers.
 However, these methods often fail when electronic correlations are strong, leading to computational inaccuracies~\cite{Bauer2020-ug, Cao2019-qa, Cohen2012-ji}.
 Quantum computers are expected to overcome the accuracy limitations of classical computers because complex quantum states intractable by classical means can be efficiently represented using quantum superposition.
 One of the most important quantum algorithms is quantum phase estimation (QPE)~\cite{Yu_Kitaev1995-cf, Nielsen2010-hw}.
 QPE aims to find the eigenvalue corresponding to a given eigenstate of a system, representing the energy in quantum chemistry.
-In the conventional QPE~\cite{Nielsen2010-hw}, even if the approximate wave function $\ket{\varphi}$ is used, the full configuration interaction (FCI) energy can be obtained with probability proportional to the square of the overlap with the eigenfunction of the target Hamiltonian $H$.
+In the conventional QPE~\cite{Nielsen2010-hw}, even if the approximate wave function $\ket{\varphi}$ is used as an initial wave function, the full configuration interaction (FCI) energy can be obtained with probability proportional to the squared overlap with the eigenfunction of the target Hamiltonian $H$.
 Thus, QPE can potentially compute FCI energies exponentially faster than classical methods, given appropriately prepared $\ket{\varphi}$.